Thomas Whelan: Aftermath Violence

-Following the Two for One policy that decreed the assassination of two members of the Royal Irish Constabulary (R.I.C.) in retaliation for every executed Irish Volunteer, the IRA in Whelan's native Clifden ambushed and fatally shot R.I.C.
-Constables Charles Reynolds and Thomas Sweeney at Eddie King's Corner in on 16 March 1921.
+Following the Two for One policy that decreed the assassination of two members of the Royal Irish Constabulary (RIC) in retaliation for every executed Irish Volunteer, the IRA in Whelan's native Clifden ambushed and fatally shot RIC Constables Charles Reynolds and Thomas Sweeney at Eddie King's Corner in on 16 March 1921.
 In response to the RIC's request for assistance over the wireless, a trainload of Black and Tans arrived in Clifden from Galway City in the early hours of St Patrick's Day, 17 March 1921, and proceeded to "burn, plunder and murder".
 During what is now called, "The Burning of Clifden", the Black and Tans killed one local civilian (John McDonnell), seriously injured another, burned down 14 houses, and damaged several others.

 Reinterment

 He was one of a group of men hanged in Mountjoy Prison in the period 1920-1921 who are commonly referred to as The Forgotten Ten.
 In 2001 he and the other nine, including Kevin Barry, were exhumed from their graves in Mountjoy prison and given a full state funeral.
 He is now buried in Glasnevin Cemetery, Dublin.
 An annual commemoration is still held in Clifden for him.